Individual Purpose - People Development Magazine

 In search of meaning

 A favourite book of mine describes this search for meaning and individual purpose in “The Alchemist” by Paulo Coehlo.
-It’s a simple story with very deep meaning about a simple shepherd boy who follows his heart after having a recurring dream of finding a treasure.
+It’s a simple story with a profound meaning about a simple shepherd boy who follows his heart after having a recurring dream of finding a treasure.

 As unique as a fingerprint

 No two people are the same or want the same thing.
 Each person has a unique gift and unique desires.
 Only when you are true to your inner calling are you able to find your team?
-When you become part of a team who shares the same collective purpose, each individual contributes their unique skills into a beautiful tapestry.
+When you become part of a team that shares the same collective purpose, each individual contributes their unique skills to a beautiful tapestry.

-When you view an organization as a collection of individuals, it makes sense to help each individual clarify their individual purpose, as ultimately it will benefit the organization.
+When you view an organisation as a collection of individuals, it makes sense to help each individual clarify their individual purpose, as ultimately it will benefit the organisation.
 There is also no need for competition when you know each person is unique, with different skills and strengths.
 The workplace becomes a collaboration rather than a competition.

 Ikigai and individual purpose

-The Japanese calls individual purpose Ikigai.
+The Japanese call individual purpose Ikigai.
 That intersection where what you love, what you’re good at, what the world needs, and what you get paid for.

 Image of ikigai, showing the intersection between what you love, what you are good at, what the world needs, and what you get paid for.

 Although this seems simple, most people in today’s world struggle to find their ikigai.
-In my personal search for meaning I interviewed a lot of people.
+In my personal search for meaning, I interviewed many people.
 I asked them what they love to do and what they’re good at.
 By far the majority of the people couldn’t answer.
-In our current consumer-based society we’re taught that you buy happiness on a shelf.
+In our current consumer-based society, we’re taught that you buy happiness on a shelf.
 It’s a quick-fix culture.
-Yet, these quick-fixes provide a very brief high before the emptiness sets in again.
+Yet, these quick fixes provide a very brief high before the emptiness sets in again.

-We’re disconnected from our inner purpose and that results in the worldwide epidemic of loneliness and unhappiness.
-Loneliness is ultimately the result of not being able to life your purpose.
+We’re disconnected from our inner purpose, and that results in the worldwide epidemic of loneliness and unhappiness.
+Loneliness is ultimately the result of not being able to live your purpose.
 Thus, the only way to solve the employee engagement problem sustainably is to help people find their inner purpose.

-You can’t separate individual purpose from organizational purpose.
-An organization is merely a collection of individuals.
+You can’t separate individual purpose from organisational purpose.
+An organisation is merely a collection of individuals.
 The two binding agents that keep these individuals together are values and purpose.

 An image showing the intersection between individual and organizational purpose, included within a bigger whole that contains the environment and society.

-An organizational purpose – like ikigai – is an intersection of individual purpose, and organizational purpose, with environmental and societal impact considered and included.
-A typical ‘orange’ organization, on the other hand, has a core purpose of profit, achieved with a specific mission.
-They care primarily about short-term gains and only focus on the organizational goal, often at the detriment of the environment and the very people who help build this organization.
+An organisational purpose – like ikigai – is an intersection of individual purpose and organisational purpose, with environmental and societal impact considered and included.
+A typical ‘orange’ organisation, on the other hand, has a core purpose of profit, achieved with a specific mission.
+They care primarily about short-term gains and only focus on the organisational goal, often at the detriment of the environment and the very people who help build this organisation.

 Case study

-Toyota back in 2003 stood out as the earliest, and best example of a purpose-driven company.
-They managed to increase their shares by 24% over 2002 while stock prices of the Big 3 were falling.
-Toyota was bench marked as the best in its class by all its peers and competitors for quality, productivity, and flexibility.
-Their long-term focused purpose-driven approach was very profitable.
+Toyota, back in 2003, stood out as the earliest and best example of a purpose-driven company.
+They managed to increase their shares by 24% over 2002 while stock prices of the Big three were falling.
+Toyota was benchmarked as the best in its class by all its peers and competitors for quality, productivity, and flexibility.
+Their long-term, purpose-driven approach was very profitable.

 A short history

 The culture of improving the livelihoods of the people didn’t change as the company grew.
-Their purpose and vision started with the customary selfish goal of profit, then added the well being of their employees and their families, and also the importance of making a positive contribution to society and being responsible to the environment.
+Their purpose and vision started with the customary selfish goal of profit, then added the well-being of their employees and their families, and also the importance of making a positive contribution to society and being responsible for the environment.

 Toyota’s purpose